Three policemen wounded in Bahrain explosion

 An appeals court on Monday delayed the men's case to April 30, prompting Amnesty International to accuse the authorities of playing with Khawaja's life.
 The government says he is in good health in a military hospital.

-Foreign governments, rights groups and media watchdogs have criticised Bahrain for its handling of the protests and the slow pace of reforms.
+Foreign governments, rights groups and media watchdogs have criticized Bahrain for its handling of the protests and the slow pace of reforms.

 Following a public relations debacle over the Grand Prix, the government said on Monday it had appointed a new minister of state for information affairs.